Artist: Kevin Beasley

 The Reunion

-A row of dark du-rags surrounded by twigs, pinecones and needles picked from the Beasley family land in Virginia make up The Reunion.
+A row of dark du-rags surrounded by twigs, pinecones, and needles picked from the Beasley family land in Virginia make up The Reunion.
 The Beasley family still holds annual family reunions on the land to this very day.

 Campus

-Campus reflects how the racially turbulent past of this country can still live and breathe in the fabric of traditional institutions that have once benefitted from the country’s deep racial divide.
+Campus reflects how the racially turbulent past of this country can still live and breathe in the fabric of traditional institutions that have once benefited from the country’s deep racial divide.
 This can be seen through the clever combination of incorporating Beasley’s Yale sweatshirt with three Blackface clown masks watching over scattered documents on the transatlantic slave trade.

 Want to see more Black exhibits?
 Subscribe to our mailing list below.